-We have seen a cautious return to shipping companies going public and looking to the capital markets for funds this year.
-However, economic recovery still remains tentative and uncertain for now, so there is unlikely to be a flood of new money coming into the shipping space, although those who are experienced in this field, and see an opportunity to steal a march on their more conservative competition, may start to test the water again.
-More refinancing and restructuring transactions could still be around the corner, as some shipowners continue to struggle to meet the repayment demands of loans entered into before the pandemic, when their businesses were in a much better shape.
+We have seen an increase in shipping companies going public and looking to the capital markets for funds this year.
+However, economic recovery still remains tentative and uncertain for now, so there is unlikely to be a flood of new money coming into the shipping space, although those who are experienced in this field, and see an opportunity to steal a march on their more conservative competition, may be prepared to test the water again.
+More refinancing and restructuring transactions could still be around the corner, as some ship owners continue to struggle to meet the repayment demands of loans entered into before the pandemic, when their businesses were in a much better shape.
 We may even see further recourse to Chapter 11 proceedings, in the hope of using it to agree a negotiated restructuring once all other options have been explored.
-Some consolidation in the market cannot www.lexology.com/gtdt/intelligence be ruled out, as those companies that are undervalued in a weak market may find predators keen to swoop or strong companies look to band together to put even greater pressure on their weaker competitors - for example, the Frontline and Euronav merger announced earlier this year.
+Some consolidation in the market cannot be ruled out, as those companies that are undervalued in a weak market may find predators keen to swoop or strong companies look to band together to put even greater pressure on their weaker competitors - for example, the proposed Frontline and Euronav merger on which the authors worked, which was eventually aborted at the eleventh hour.